 If you comply with their request, you are guilty of discriminatory practices.

-Complying with a request that involves discrimination signifies engaging in practices that favor one group over another based on protected characteristics, which is against ethical and legal standards in many contexts, particularly in real estate and employment.
+Complying with a request that involves discrimination means you are participating in or endorsing actions that unfairly treat individuals based on protected characteristics, which is illegal and unethical in many jurisdictions.

 Conclusion